 A small win is the feeling you get when you do something small but good for yourself.
 As they accumulate, you’ll increase your self-confidence, be more motivated, and focused.
 All things which are crucial for reaching any big goal.

 The 2-minute rule is great for helping you achieve many of these small wins quickly.
 Every time you do something good for yourself, you’ll get one.
-And if you do all the small tasks straight away, you’ll collect 10’s of them every day.
+And if you do all the small tasks straight away, you’ll be able to collect and celebrate many daily.
+As you do this, they’ll quickly begin to accumulate and you’ll gain the additional benefits gained from these small wins.

 Your ability to get things done is mainly controlled by habit.
-The more you do what you have, the easier it’ll become.
+The more you do what you have to do straight away, the easier it’ll become.

 The 2-minute rule urges you to start small tasks immediately.
 No excuses and no delays.
 At first, it might be hard.
 But it’ll be easier as you practice and do it more often.